Armoloy Case Studies

 Abstract

 The industrial sector increasingly seeks rapid-cycle, precision-molded, thin-walled components made from reinforced engineering thermoplastics.
 This growing demand puts a spotlight on the potential of high-strength copper alloys for copper mold production.
-High-conductivity copper alloys have been traditionally overlooked due to doubts about their durability against wear from reinforced resins when used for copper molds.
+Researchers have traditionally overlooked high-conductivity copper alloys due to doubts about their durability against wear from reinforced resins when used for copper molds.
 This study explores the effectiveness of various hard coatings – including different types of chrome coatings, electroless nickel, and titanium nitride – in safeguarding copper molds and alloys from erosive damage.
 Remarkably, certain combinations of these coatings with copper alloys exhibited wear resistance on par with that of the industry standard hardened H13 tool steel.

 Methodology